Bussiereg/fractol/README.md

 ## Introduction

 Fractals are fascinating mathematical objects that exhibit intricate patterns at every scale.
 Fractol provides a platform to generate, visualize, and explore various types of fractals.
-Whether you're a mathematician, a computer scientist, or simply curious about fractals, Fractol offers an intuitive interface to interact with these mesmerizing structures.
+Whether you're a mathematician, a computer scientist, or simply curious about fractals, fractol offers an intuitive interface to interact with these mesmerizing structures.

 ## Features